Kidney Cancer: Diagnosis

 Diagnosing kidney cancer starts with your healthcare provider asking you questions.

-He or she will ask about your medical history, your symptoms, risk factors, and family
+They will ask about your health history, your symptoms, risk factors, and family history

 Your healthcare provider will also give you a physical exam.
 You may be checked for

 a fever and high blood pressure.
 The healthcare provider may feel your belly (abdomen),